BrianSigafoos/hugo_site/content/2022-12-21-ml-quick-start.md

 From [Practical Deep Learning for Coders](https://course.fast.ai), watch lesson 1 and [lesson 2](https://course.fast.ai/Lessons/lesson2.html) especially.

-## Launch a simple classifier model
+## Train a simple classifier model

-See `model.ipynb` in my demo classifier for reference: <https://huggingface.co/spaces/BrianSigafoos/fastai_trees/tree/main>
+See `train.ipynb` in my demo classifier for reference: <https://huggingface.co/spaces/BrianSigafoos/fastai_trees/tree/main>

 Once you run the model in your code locally, and output the `model.pkl` file you'll be ready to run `app.ipynb`, and use that outputted model.